What Is Epilepsy?

 Some studies suggest that the treatment causes adverse changes in breathing during sleep and may cause lung function deterioration in people with existing lung disease.
 People who have obstructive sleep apnea should be cautious about this procedure.
 Turning off the VNS (for example before an MRI or surgery) may increase the risk for status epilepticus.
 (However, VNS may also be helpful for treating status epilepticus in some people.)

-Responsive neurostimulation (RNS Stimulator): In 2013, the FDA approved a new type of neurostimulator device called the RNS stimulator.
+The FDA has approved a new type of neurostimulator device called the RNS stimulator.
 What makes RNS different from VNS is that it is a responsive stimulation system.
 RNS detects abnormal electrical activity in the brain and responds by sending electrical stimulation.
-In other words, the device can help stop seizures before they occur.
+In other words, the device can theoretically help stop seizures before they occur.

 Epilepsy is a chronic and usually lifelong condition.
+However, epilepsy is considered as resolved if a patient is seizure-free for 10 years and not taking seizure medications for the last 5 years.
 Seizures cannot be prevented by lifestyle changes alone, but people can make behavioral changes that improve their lives and give them a sense of control.

 Avoiding Epileptic Triggers